Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 At a meeting in Taba, Egypt, February 7-8, 1995, Egyptian, American, Jordanian, and Palestinian trade leaders signed a joint document — the Taba Declaration-supporting “all efforts to end the boycott of Israel.”

 Since the signing of peace agreements between Israel and the PLO and Jordan, the boycott has gradually crumbled.
-The Arab League was forced to cancel several boycott meetings because of opposition from countries like Kuwait, Morocco and Tunisia.
-The primary boycott — prohibiting direct relations between Arab countries and Israel subsequently cracked as nations like Qatar, Oman and Morocco negotiated deals with Israel and, now, the United Arab Emirates and Bahrain have cancelled the boycott as part of the normalization of relations with Israel.
+The Arab League was forced to cancel several boycott meetings because of opposition from countries like Kuwait, Morocco, and Tunisia.
+The primary boycott — prohibiting direct relations between Arab countries and Israel subsequently cracked as nations like Qatar, Oman, and Morocco negotiated deals with Israel, and now, the United Arab Emirates and Bahrain have canceled the boycott as part of the normalization of relations with Israel.
 In addition, few countries outside the Middle East continue to comply with the boycott.
 Japan, for example, has exponentially increased its trade with Israel since the peace process began.
-Still, the boycott remains technically in force and several countries continue its enforcement (e.g., Lebanon enforces the primary, secondary and tertiary boycotts).
+Still, the boycott remains technically in force, and several countries continue its enforcement (e.g., Lebanon enforces the primary, secondary, and tertiary boycotts).

 Into the New Millennium

 In late 2005, Saudi Arabia was required to cease its boycott of Israel as a condition of joining the World Trade Organization.
 After initially saying that it would do so, the government subsequently announced it would maintain its first-degree boycott of Israeli products.
-The government said it agreed to lift the second and third-degree boycott in accordance with an earlier Gulf Cooperation Council decision rather than the demands of the WTO.
-In June 2006, the Saudi ambassador admitted his country still enforced the boycott in violation of promises made earlier to the Bush Administration and the Saudis participated in the 2007 boycott conference.
+The government said it agreed to lift the second and third-degree boycott under an earlier Gulf Cooperation Council decision rather than the demands of the WTO.
+In June 2006, the Saudi ambassador admitted that his country still enforced the boycott in violation of promises made earlier to the Bush Administration, and the Saudis participated in the 2007 boycott conference.

-During free trade agreement negotiations with Bahrain, Oman and the United Arab Emirates, the status of the boycott was an issue of concern and the countries agreed not to comply with the boycott.
-However, indications suggest that these countries continue to support the boycott.
+During free trade agreement negotiations with Bahrain, Oman, and the United Arab Emirates, the status of the boycott was an issue of concern, and the countries agreed not to comply with it.
+However, indications suggest that these countries continue to support it.

 Representatives from only 14 Arab countries attended the biannual conference of the Arab League’s Bureau for Boycotting Israel in Syria in April 2007.
 Mauritania, Egypt, Jordan, Bahrain and Oman were among the nations that were absent.
 Those that did participate included the Palestinian Authority, Lebanon, Saudi Arabia and Iraq.